MicrosoftDocs/win32/desktop-src/Msi/icon-control-attribute.md

 ---
-Description: 'If this bit is set, text is replaced by an icon image and the Text column in the Control table is a foreign key into the Binary table.' ms.assetid: '5eefdfcb-89a5-4885-bab0-6409ef3ce349'
+Description: If this bit is set, text is replaced by an icon image and the Text column in the Control table is a foreign key into the Binary table. ms.assetid: 5eefdfcb-89a5-4885-bab0-6409ef3ce349
 title: Icon Control Attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Icon Control Attribute